 A group of dancers move in circular pattern to assess steps, marking time by sticks called Dandia, performs Dandia Ras.
 The dances are performed along with rhythmical music and singing.
 It is called Garbi in Saurashtra in which only men take part.
 Rasa Dance is executed with various editions and establishments like Chokdi, Swastik, etc. Tippani Dance is executed by the women of Chorwad region of Gujarat.

 Cuisine of Gujarat

-is very unique and distinct from the rest of the country, as most people here are mainly vegetarians.
-Khichdi and Chhaas are the staple foods of Gujarat.
+Gujarati Cuisine is very unique and distinct from the rest of the country, as most people here are mainly vegetarians.
+Khichdi and Chaas are the staple foods of Gujarat.
 Savouring types of vegetables like potatoes, Brinjals, Cabbages, Cauliflowers, etc vary with the seasons; spices are an integral culinary element, the usage of it too undergoes seasonal flickering.
-Some of the other notable dishes are Dhokla, Kachori, Bhajiya, Chaat, Khaja, Chakri, Malpua, Penda, Barfi, Doodhpak and many others.
-The dishes are grounded on steamy vegetables and Dals or pulses that are supplemented to a Vaghaar.
+Some of the other notable dishes are Dhokla, Kachori, Bhajiya, Chaat, Khaja, Chakri, Malpua, Peda, Barfi, Doodhpak etc. The dishes are grounded on steamy vegetables and Dals or pulses that are supplemented to a Vaghaar.
 Namkeens like Cholafali, Ghooghra are prepared by the Gujaratis to savour especially on the occasion of Diwali festivals.

 Lifestyle of Gujarat

 Culture of Gujarat is typically reflected in the sedentary lifestyle of Gujaratis.
 The region is historically significant as remnants of Indus Valley civilization found in Gujarat.
 The conservative nature has debarred the Gujarati populace from enjoying nightlife.